-Once the Operating Theatre is ready for you, the anaesthetist will take you into the theatre and help you to move on to the operating table.
+Once the Operating Theatre is ready for you, the Anesthetic Nurse/ Technician will take you into the theatre and help you to move on to the operating table.
 The room temperature may feel a bit colder, so please inform the staff and they will address this.

-If you are having a general anaesthetic, or Intravenous Sedation, the Anaesthetist and assistant will prepare you for this.
-This will include: placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your anaesthetic.
-Before long, you will be asleep.
+If you are having a general anesthetic, or Intravenous Sedation, the Anesthetist and assistant will prepare you for this.
+This will include placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your anesthetic.